Legal Help for People Seriously Injured in Motorcycle Accidents

 - Closed Degloving: When the skin is severed from an area but remains attached.
 A force separates the skin from deeper tissue, but does not remove it from the area.
 Such injuries can be difficult to detect, and treatment for them is often delayed.

 Degloving is typically the result of violent force or trauma to a particular area of the body.
 Motorcycle crashes are some of the most common causes of degloving, since riders are exposed and lack the protection of other motorists.
 When a motorcyclist is thrown from his vehicle, he can scrape against the road with enough force to remove skin from exposed areas.
-This is why motorcyclists are told to wear long pants and long-sleeved shirts made from durable materials.
+This is why motorcyclists are encouraged to wear long pants and long-sleeved shirts made from durable materials.

 Degloving injuries require immediate emergency medical treatment.
 Open degloving injuries usually require surgery that can include reattaching skin, skin grafts, and other treatments.
 Physical therapy is often required to recover from a serious degloving injury, and there is a strong risk of infection with these injuries.
 As such, treatment can be prolonged and ongoing, which makes recovery for such injuries a lengthy process.